ozysouza/blogs-application/README.md

 Python Dataclasses: Used to define data models for User and Blog.
 Werkzeug Security: Provides password hashing for secure storage.

-Getting Started
+# Getting Started
 Prerequisites
 Python 3.7+
 MySQL Server
 Virtual Environment (venv)

-Installation
+# Installation
 Clone the Repository:

-bash
-Copy code
 git clone https://github.com/ozysouza/blogs-application.git
 cd your-repo-name

-Create and Activate a Virtual Environment:
+Create and Activate a Virtual Environment: pyp3 install virtualenv

-bash

-pyp3 install virtualenv
 Active virtual environment: source .venv/bin/activate  # On Windows use `venv\Scripts\activate` Deactivate virtual environment: deactivate

-Install Dependencies:
+# Install Dependencies:
 pip install -r requirements.txt

 If there is an error to install the mysql connector, run the following command

 python -m pip install mysql-connector

-Set Up the MySQL Database:
+# Set Up the MySQL Database:

 Make sure you have the MySql installed and set the credentials on the environment variables.

-Run the Application:
+# Run the Application:

 flask run
 The application will be available at http://127.0.0.1:5000.

-Folder Structure
+# Folder Structure
 src/: Contains the main application source code. src/database: Handles the mysql manager src/helpers: Handles several functions as mail_manager, forms, blogs_manager, user_manger and models.